exercism/julia/exercises/concept/stage-heralding/.docs/instructions.md

 - If no organisation is given for a speaker, leave it out in the moderation card.
 - If no time for the Q&A session is given, the speaker opted against answering questions.
-- If the speaker does not specify pronouns, use the speaker's name instead.
+- If the speaker does not specify pronouns, use the speaker's first name instead.
+  Note that in general, it is not safe to assume that the name of a person used in informal contexts is also their first name.
+  However, among the speakers on this stage, this happens to be the case.

 ## 1. Capture the information needed to generate the cards using regex